On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Asymptotic t->-infty

 We have

 We can see that in \eqref{rewrcpa} in the coefficient near $t^{-\frac{3}{4}k}$ the terms with highest indices $c_{k-2}, d_{k-2}, e_{k-2}$ come from the terms

 It has form

 The determinant of the matrix above is $6561\sqrt{2}$, so we derived the recurrence relation for the coefficients $c_k,e_k,d_k$.
 We don't write the explicit formula for it.
-It determines all the coefficients uniquely.
+It determines all the coefficients uniquely. \begin{remark} We can notice that other power asymptotics are possible for the solution of \eqref{rewrcpa}, for example